N11K6/Speech_DeNoiser_AE/README.md

 ![alt text](https://github.com/N11K6/Speech_DeNoiser_AE/blob/main/images/autoencoder_schem.png?raw=true)

-It should be noted, that although more complex autoencoder architectures were tested, including Dense layer latent space representaions and a Variational Autoencoder, the minimalistic architecture above proved to be more efficient given the small size of the dataset, and the relatively simple separation task.
+It should be noted, that although more complex autoencoder architectures were tested, including Dense layer latent space representaions and a Variational Autoencoder, the minimalistic architecture above proved to be more efficient given the small size of the dataset [2], and the relatively simple separation task.

 ## Results